Dedekind Superrings and Related Concepts: Invertibility

-\begin{itemize} \item[i)]Suppose that $M$ is an invertible $R$-supermodule.
+\begin{proof} i) Suppose that $M$ is an invertible $R$-supermodule.
 Since $R$ is Noetherian, by Proposition \ref{prop1}, $K(R)$ has a finite number of maximal ideals, that are the localizations of some maximal associated primes of $R$.
 Let $S$ be the set of non-zerodivisors of $R\ev$.
 Hence, if $\p$ is an associated prime of $R$, then all the elements of $\p$ are zerodivisors, {\it a fortiori}, $\p\cap S=\emptyset$.
-Using Proposition \ref{P:2.2:A} ii), we find that $S^{-1}R=K(R)$, $S^{-1}\p=\p K(R)$ and $K(R)_{\p K(R)} \simeq R_\p$.
-The conclusion of Proposition \ref{P:2.2:A} is also true for $R$-supermodules (for a proof see e.g., \cite[Proposition 5.1.16]{westrathesis}), thus, if $M$ is an $R$-supermodule which is invertible, then
+We find that $S^{-1}R=K(R)$, $S^{-1}\p=\p K(R)$ and $K(R)_{\p K(R)} \simeq R_\p$.
+By \cite[Proposition 5.1.16]{westrathesis}, if $M$ is an $R$-supermodule which is invertible, then